-If you as a founder own 100% of your business, you own the entire pie.
-While it can be appealing to keep the value of your company to yourself, it is important to understand that when it comes to ownership, you only earn as much as your company is worth.
+If you, as a founder, own 100% of your business, you own the entire pie.
+While it can be appealing to keep the value of your company to yourself, it's important to understand that when it comes to ownership, you only earn as much as your company is worth.
 And 100% ownership isn’t always the best way to go if you want to see your business truly grow.

 How to Distribute Equity in a Startup

 Founders and Co-Founders